 There is a brand of Christianity today that seems to take this example of James and John as the proper response to those who oppose them.
 To call down fire from heaven to consume their enemies.
 And they seem quite willing to consider themselves as that consuming fire.
 This militant form of Christianity has become much more noticeable in the past few years, and I find that troubling.

 Jesus’ response to the militant James and John was one of rebuke.
-Can we imagine that his response is different today to those who respond to opposition in the same way?
+Can we imagine that his response to militant believers would be different today?
+For those who respond with “righteous anger” to those who oppose them?
 Jesus tells us that we should expect to be rejected by the people of this world (John 15:18-21).
 But he tells us to respond in love (Matt.
 5:43-48), not in anger.

 I believe that this form of militant Christianity is extremely damaging to the cause of Christ.
 The kingdom is much better served when we follow Jesus’ example of self-sacrificial love, rather than the example of James and John in this passage.